 The FBO shall provide, with its own personnel or by contract approved by the County, service and repair of aircraft airframes and powerplants.
-The FBO must offer these services for small aircraft weighing 12,500 pounds or less, and the FBO must hold all applicable certificates and/or ratings required to perform such services.
-The FBO must also meet all requirements as specified under

-14 C.F.R.
-Parts 43, 65, and 145 for the operation of a certified repair station, not less than airframe Class 3 rating and powerplant Class 3 rating.
+The FBO must offer these services for the types of aircraft that commonly use the Airport, including small aircraft weighing 12,500 pounds or less, and the FBO must hold all applicable certificates and/or ratings required to perform such services.
+The FBO must also meet all requirements as specified under 14 C.F.R.
+Parts 43, 65, and 145 for the operation of a certified repair station.
 The FBO shall also meet all applicable standards for such service as set forth in Section VII.G, below.